bgoonz/gists-revamp/by-extension/markdown/Web-Dev-Glossary (2).md

 **HYPERLINK** : A hyperlink is a link from one web page to another, either on the same site or another one.
 Generally, these are text or images, and are highlighted in some way (text is often underlined or put in a different color or font weight).
-The inclusion of hyperlinks are the “hyper” part of “hypertext.”
+The inclusion of hyperlinks are the “hyper " part of “hypertext. "

 **HYPERTEXT** : Hypertext is any computer-based text that includes hyperlinks.
 Hypertext can also include presentation devices like tables or images, in addition to plain text and